brainexcerpts/starcraft-transcripts/readme.txt

 Instructions
 ------------

-I recommend using "vscode" to edit the files of this project Set it to use tabs and not spaces
+I recommend using "vscode" to edit and view the files of this project.
+You must launch template.html using a webserver, otherwise JS code won't properly execute.
+The easiest way is to open the project with vscode install the "Live Server" plugin and launch template.html with a right click -> "Open to Live Server". template.html should output the same as terran.html terran.html should not be edited this is automatically generated content (copy paste from template.html). terran.html should not need a webserver and can be opened as is for anyone to use offline easily.

+Editing
+-------

+Set it to use tabs and not spaces
 <pre> </pre> tag  will preserve line returns

-Parsing
--------

-The transcript is divided into several ".htmlr" files.
-Those will be parsed and put together to produce the final html file with proper styling and functionalities like play button for audio and icons to switch between languages.
-See parser.js.

 In a .htmlr: